Scientific Name

 How to Grow and Care

-Lampranthus thrive in well-drained, poor soils and are suitable for soils with a sandy or rocky texture, although they will grow in almost any soil type.
+Lampranthus plants thrive in well-drained, poor soils and are suitable for soils with a sandy or rocky texture, although they will grow in almost any soil type.
 They tolerate exposure to salt and thrive in coastal conditions.

 Learn more at How to Grow and Care for Lampranthus.